-The notes will be issued under an indenture dated as of August 18, 1999 with The Bank of New York, as Trustee.
+The notes will be issued under an indenture dated as of August 18, 1999, as supplemented by the first supplemental indenture, to be dated as of July 8, 2002, between us and The Bank of New York, as trustee.
+When we refer to the indenture in this prospectus supplement, we mean the indenture as supplemented by the first supplemental indenture.
 The following description of the particular terms of the notes supplements the description of the general terms and provisions of debt securities in the accompanying prospectus.